Age of criminal responsibility in Europe: De jure

 Everyone aged 16 and above can be sent to prison and get equal punishment as an adult.
 If someone under the age of 16 is intoxicated, seen outside alone after 22:00 or trespassing, the police can detain or drive the individual home.
 If they choose to detain them at a police station, they can be detained for a maximum of 4 hours.
-If the police notices someone under the age of 16 doing criminal acts, the police can decide to have obligatory meetings with the teen/child and the parents.
+If the police notice someone under the age of 16 doing criminal acts, the police can decide to have obligatory meetings with the teen/child and the parents.
 This can only happen if the criminal is under the age of 18.

 De facto

-People under the age of 18 rarely gets imprisoned.
+People under the age of 18 rarely get imprisoned.
 There are rarely more than 10 people under the age of 18 imprisoned in Norway.
-This is because judges rarely finds it ethical to imprison youths, and the organization "Barneombudet" which advises heavily against imprisoning youths.
+This is because judges rarely find it ethical to imprison youths, and the organization "Barneombudet" which advises heavily against imprisoning youths.
 First-time criminals under the age of 18 doing petty crimes usually get no punishment and get released with only a warning.